i-am-bee/beekeeper/README.md

 ### Creating or switching workspaces

-To create or switch to a different workspace, set the `WORKSPACE` environment variable before launching the interactive session:
+To create or switch to a different workspace, set the `WORKSPACE` environment variable when launching the interactive session:
 ```bash
 WORKSPACE=my_workspace mise interactive
 ```